Last updated July 3, 2024.

 Foods whose flavonoids have been studied and found to increase BDNF include:

-Prebiotics are foods that contain insoluble fibers that probiotic (good) bacteria feed on.
+Prebiotic foods are those that contain insoluble fibers that beneficial microbes feed on.

 Prebiotic foods have been found to promote BDNF production.